Davidyz/codecompanion-dap.nvim/README.md

 ## Extension Options

-- **`interval_ms`**: This extension involves **A LOT** of back and forth conversations.
-  This means higher tokens per minute (TPM) and requests per minute (RPM).
-To mitigate this, you may use the `interval_ms` option to set the minimum delay between DAP requests.
+- **`interval_ms`**: To mitigate this, you may use the `interval_ms` option to set the minimum delay between DAP requests.
 This helps avoid hitting rate limits from your LLM provider.
 - **`winfixbuf`**: When set to true, the codecompanion window's `winfixbuf` option will be enabled.
 When this is enabled, the DAP stepping actions won't occupy the codecompanion chat buffer.